j-hanko/j-hanko/README.md

 🎓 I'm a **Computer Science student** and a **Junior DevOps Engineer**.
 🚀 I'm passionate about cloud technologies, automation, and infrastructure.
+🏠 I also run my own **homelab**, where I continuously learn and experiment with DevOps and cloud tools.

 ## 🌱 Currently Learning
 - **Go**